-Just three simple ingredients combine to create this fabulous side dish: bacon, butternut squash and fresh thyme.
+Just three simple ingredients combine to create this fabulous baked butternut squash side dish: bacon, butternut squash cubes, and fresh thyme.

 Want to serve it for dinner?
-Just double the recipe or serve it on a bed of peppery arugula. #sogood Oh, and did I mention it’s paleo friendly?!
-Total. winner.
+Just double the recipe and serve it on a bed of peppery arugula. #sogood Oh, and did I mention it’s paleo friendly?!
+Total.
+Winner.

 Aside from the flavor, what makes this bacon roasted butternut squash recipe so magical is that you only need to dirty one half sheet baking pan.
 Because the creating is fun, but the cleanup is not so much.

-Remember when I showed you how easy it is to bake your bacon in the oven?
-Well, that’s where we begin today — with a pan of oven-baked bacon.
+Remember when I showed you how to bake bacon in the oven?
+Well, that’s where we begin today — with a pan of crispy and delicious oven-baked bacon.
 You only need about 4-5 pieces (chopped after baking) for this recipe, but I made a whole tray for good measure.
-I mean, there’s no such thing as too much bacon.
+I mean, there’s no such thing as TOO MUCH bacon.
 Am I right?

 Oh, and please don’t discard all of that lovely bacon fat that gets rendered off while baking.
-Pour it off into a glass jar and set it aside for now, and then wipe any excess grease off of your baking sheet with a paper towel.
+Pour it off into a glass jar, and set it aside for now.
+Then wipe any excess grease off of your baking sheet with a paper towel.

 How To Roast Butternut Squash

 Peel and cube a fresh butternut squash, and toss it with 2-3 tablespoons of the rendered bacon fat, along with a little salt and pepper.
 You can do all of this right on the same baking sheet you just used for the oven-baked bacon. #easycleanup

 Spread the butternut squash out evenly in a single layer, leaving space between each piece.
 Overcrowding the pan will steam the squash, rather than caramelize it.
 And we’re really looking for that deep, dark caramelization on our baked butternut squash cubes, because that’s where all of the yummy flavor is.